3

 – Mitch

 • Levin's 1993 English Verb Classes and Alternations doesn't give all the information you ask for, but it's easy enough to derive from the information that is there.
-May 20 at 13:18
+Commented May 20, 2023 at 13:18

 • Why is this a proper Meta question?
 Please do not jump on me.
 I just don't know.
 Thanks.